 Under Advanced options > Command Prompt.

-Use the CD command and change the directory to \Windows\System32\config folder as follows:
+Use the CD command and change the directory to \Windows\System32\config folder as follows.
+Type the following and hit Enter:

-If you want to use Refresh your PC, rename ONLY the System hive.
-But in such a case, if your Software hive is also corrupt, you may not be able to use the Refresh your PC option.
-In such a case you may have to rename the Software hive too.
+If you want to use Refresh This PC, rename ONLY the System hive.
+But in such a case, if your Software hive is also corrupt, you may be unable to use the Refresh your PC option.
+In such a case, you may have to rename the Software hive too.
 When you rename the Software hive, you will not be able to use Refresh your PC, but only the Reset your PC option.

 Finally, type Exit to close the Command Prompt.